-VISA, MASTERCARD or DISCOVER accepted.
+1. VISA, MASTERCARD or DISCOVER accepted.
 No surcharge.
 Your card is not charged until we ship.
 If we send a partial order, there's no second shipment charge.
+Not card is not charged unit we simp.
 All shipments insured at no extra charge.

-An anginetis induced at the condicional of the shipments.
+All shipments insured at no extra charge.
 COD maximum \$1,000, cash or certified check.
 COD orders ship via UPS Blue Label unless UPS Ground delivers office at 203-378-1926 or 800-832-3201, 9am-5:30pm EST, Shipping on corporate and school orders billed at cost.
+SHIPPING

-6. 120-day limited warranty on all products.
+120-agy limited warranty on all products.
 Defective software replaced immediately.
 Defective hardware repaired or replaced at our discretion.
 Prices subject to change without notice.
-All items subject or availability.
-7. Corporate and school purchases accepted, based on credit approval.
+All items subject to availability.
+Corporate and school purchases accepted, based on credit approval.
 To submit purchase orders, call our business

-SHIPPING Continental U.S. Add \$7.00 minimum per order to cover DHL Overnight Service, unless UPS ground delivers next day.
+Shippping • Continental U.S. Add \$7.00 minimum per order to cover DHL Overnight Service, unless UPS ground delivers next day.
 Some areas require an additional day.
 (UPS ground service available at reduced rate per customer request.)
-Saturday delivery available to many areas upon request.
-Order by 5:30pm EST Monday-Friday and all (in-stock items) will ship that evening for overnight delivery, barring system failure; etc. Alpete Aueralia outside Constituental U.S. APD and EPD: call (203) 378-3662 or write for shipping information. • Mail-in orders (especially from foreign countries), please furnish telephone or fax number.
+Saturday delivery available to many areas upon request. • Order by 5:30pm EST Monday-Friday and all (in-stock items) will ship that evening for overnight delivery, barring system failure; etc.

-Alaska, Hawaii, outside Continental U.S., APO and FPO: call (203) 378-3662 or write for
+· Alaska, Hawaii, outside Continental U.S., APO and FPO: call (203) 378-3662 or write for shipping information. • Mail-in orders (especially from foreign countries), please furnish telephone or fax number.